 Jazz Band is an extra-curricular performance ensemble that meets every Monday from 2:45 – 4:00 pm.
 Students learn how to improvise and play a variety of genres that include, Latin, Swing, Bebop, Bossa Nova and Rock.
 The Jazz Band has performances several times during the school year.
 New members and any instrument is welcome.

 Literary Club meets every Monday from 2:30 – 3:30 pm.
 It is a club for students who like to write creatively.
 If you are an aspiring poet, playwright, or author please join the group.

 The Math Team participates in the MATHCOUNTS program.
 This is a national program created to foster mathematics skills and mathematics reasoning in middle school students.
 Members of the team will meet twice a week beginning in October to prepare for the chapter level competition which is typically held in early February.
 Depending on their performance at the chapter competition, students may advance to the state level and national level competitions held later in the spring.

 Advisers: Mrs. Campbell, Ms. Gallivan

 The David R. Cawley chapter of the National Junior Society was established to recognize those students who demonstrate excellence in the areas of scholarship, leadership, service, character, and citizenship.
 These students do a variety of community service in the Hooksett community.
-The NJHS web site can be accessed here.
+Check out the NJHS web site.